Uzlopak/blog/case.md

-# Implementing a new feature in a fastifyjs plugin
+# Implementing a new feature in a fastify plugin
 ## Case study: Implement ThrottleStream in @fastify/fastify-rate-limit
 --------------------------------------------------------------------------------
 Implementing a new feature is a daily task for an average developer.
 Issues